allancalix/clerk/README.md

 * Integration with [Plaid Link][Plaid Link]
 * Keeps local data consistent with Plaid data as transactions are modified

+## 2022-12 Disclaimer
+This year Plaid stopped supporting legacy sign in options for several common institutions (maybe all?) on the development environment.
+As a result, integrations require full OAuth permissions in Plaid requiring additional authorization and approvals from both Plaid and various financial institutions.

+As an individual, this tool may be far less useful depending on the instirutions you are interested in.

 ## Motivation
 Having a consistent and accurate source of transaction data makes tasks like budgeting, accounting, and taxes easier.
 I use this transaction stream to